RealFlow/Swift-CheatSheet/README.md

   * Computing and Observable capabilities are for both Global and Local properties
   * Global variables are defined outside any function, method, closure or type context
   * Global constants and variables are always computed lazily, similar to Lazy Stored Properties
+  * Global constants and variables do not need to be marked with 'lazy' modifier
   * Local constants and variables are never computed lazily

 ### Type Properties

+  * Type properties belong to the type itself, not to any one instance of that type.
+They are useful for defining values that are universal to all instances of a particular type, such as a constant property.
   * For Structures and enumerations (value types), you can define stored and computed type properties,
   * For Classes, you can define computed type properties only
   * Stored type properties for value types can be variables or constants.